Average site perimeter of directed animals on the two-dimensional lattices: Introduction

+This quantity may thus be computed using \eqref{introsquare} and \eqref{introperimeter}.
 The numbers of adjacent sites and loops are handled similarly.
 From these generating functions, singularity analysis \cite{flajolet} yields estimates on these quantities as $n$ tends to infinity:

 The paper is organized as follows.
 In Section~2, we introduce in detail the notion of heaps of pieces and give several lemmas useful for animal enumeration.
 In Section~3, we enumerate directed animals of any source on several kinds of square and triangular lattices, according to area alone.
-In Section~4, we give a general method to derive the generating functions giving the average number of adjacent sites, number of loops, and site perimeter of directed animals on the square lattice; in Section~5, we give equivalents for most of these results in the triangular lattice.
-We illustrate our formul{\ae} with a few examples in Section~6.
+In Section~4, we give a general method to derive the generating functions giving the average number of adjacent sites, number of loops, and site perimeter of directed animals on the square lattice, as well as counterparts of most of these results on the triangular lattice.
+We derive asymptotic results in Section~5.
+Finally, we illustrate our formul{\ae} with a few examples in Section~6.